 This requirement encourages you to try less costly but just as effective drugs before the plan covers another drug.
-For example, if Drug A and Drug B treat the same medical condition, the plan may require you to try Drug A first.
+For example, if Drug A and Drug B treat the same medical condition and Drug A is less costly, the plan may require you to try Drug A first.
 If Drug A does not work for you, the plan will then cover Drug B. This requirement to try a different drug first is called "step therapy."